 I’ve visited Rio 4 or 5 time before, but one thing I had never done was to visit the statue of Christ the Redeemer.

-In order to take this picture, our guide, Christina, laid back on the ground and framed the shot like a pro.
+In order to take this picture, our guide,

 Sunday, January 24, 2010